Ahram12/LeetCode/README.md

-Various Leetcode problems organized by type and interests
+Favorite Leetcode problems organized by type and interests